Safety at Scale: A Comprehensive Survey of Large Model and Agent Safety: Large Language Model Safety

 \subsection{Adversarial Attacks}

-Adversarial attacks on LLMs aim to manipulate a model's response by subtly altering input text.
+Adversarial attacks on LLMs aim to mislead the victim model to generate incorrect responses (no matter under targeted or untargeted manners) by subtly altering input text.
 We classify these attacks into \textbf{white-box attacks} and \textbf{black-box attacks}, depending on whether the attacker can access the model’s internals.